 There are a couple of signs that you need to have your pipes replaced.
 Here are a few of them:

-- Drop in Water Pressure: A steady or sudden drop in water pressure is an indication of a problem with your water line.
-It could be that you have a leak, or possibly a blockage in the line.
-You’re going to need to have a professional check the pipe to be sure.
-Either way, though, drops in water pressure are not a good sign for your pipes.
+- Drop in Water Pressure: A steady or sudden drop in water pressure is a sure indication of a problem with your water line.
+It could be that you have a leak or blockage in the line.
+Either way drops in water pressure are not a good sign for your pipes.

-- Rising Water Bill: If your water bill is rising despite you not using more water than usual, it means that you have a leak somewhere in your system.
+- Rising Water Bill: If your water bill is rising despite regular use, you more than likely have a leak somewhere in your system.
 Whether or not it’s a leak that requires replacement will require further investigation.
 Still, water bills that spike tend to indicate that you need at least one pipe replaced.